thatdamncoder/whats-next-on-netflix/README.md

 - Streamlit: The app is deployed using the Streamlit framework.
 - Kaggle Dataset: Utilizes the 5000 TMDB Kaggle dataset for movie details that can be accessed here [].
 - Text Vectorization: Employs text vectorization techniques for enhanced matching.
-- Count Vectorization: Utilizes count vectorization for accurate recommendations.
+- Cosine Similarity: Utilizes cosine similarity for accurate recommendations.
 - Streamlit_extras: Enhances the user interface with additional features.

 ## Feedback